lmcornejo/PublicKB/Security/security_with_CLC_and_alertlogic.md

 **Pros**|**Cons**
 --------|----------
-Simpler network topology|Traffic across accounts is visible A single appliance may be used|The appliance may reach capacity.
+Simpler network topology.|Traffic across accounts is visible.
+A single appliance may be used.|The appliance may reach capacity.
-Least complexity of firewall rules|
+Least complexity of firewall rules.|

 ![IDS multitenant](../images/alertlogic/subacct_shared.png)